Configuration #

 pageTemplate #

 Default Sugar template name used to render pages.
-The value is a template name without the .sugar.php extension, resolved relative to templates/.
+The value is a template name without the .sugar.php extension, resolved relative to paths.template (default: templates).

 pageTemplate: page